kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 preconditions and avoid common cluster startup problems.
 The user can skip specific preflight checks or all of them with the `--ignore-preflight-errors` option.

-- [warning] If the Kubernetes version to use (specified with the `--kubernetes-version` flag) is at least one minor version higher than the kubeadm CLI version.
+- [Warning] if the Kubernetes version to use (specified with the `--kubernetes-version` flag) is at least one minor version higher than the kubeadm CLI version.
 - Kubernetes system requirements:
   - if running on linux:
-    - [error] if Kernel is older than the minimum required version
+    - [Error] if Kernel is older than the minimum required version
-    - [error] if required cgroups subsystem aren't set up
+    - [Error] if required cgroups subsystem aren't set up
-- [error] if the CRI endpoint does not answer
+- [Error] if the CRI endpoint does not answer
-- [error] if user is not root
+- [Error] if user is not root
-- [error] if the machine hostname is not a valid DNS subdomain
+- [Error] if the machine hostname is not a valid DNS subdomain
-- [warning] if the host name cannot be reached via network lookup
+- [Warning] if the host name cannot be reached via network lookup
-- [error] if kubelet version is lower that the minimum kubelet version supported by kubeadm (current minor -1)
+- [Error] if kubelet version is lower that the minimum kubelet version supported by kubeadm (current minor -1)
-- [error] if kubelet version is at least one minor higher than the required controlplane version (unsupported version skew)
+- [Error] if kubelet version is at least one minor higher than the required controlplane version (unsupported version skew)
-- [warning] if kubelet service does not exist or if it is disabled
+- [Warning] if kubelet service does not exist or if it is disabled
-- [warning] if firewalld is active
+- [Warning] if firewalld is active
-- [error] if API server bindPort or ports 10250/10251/10252 are used
+- [Error] if API server bindPort or ports 10250/10251/10252 are used
 - [Error] if `/etc/kubernetes/manifest` folder already exists and it is not empty
 - [Error] if swap is on
 - [Error] if `conntrack`, `ip`, `iptables`, `mount`, `nsenter` commands are not present in the command path
-- [warning] if `ebtables`, `ethtool`, `socat`, `tc`, `touch`, `crictl` commands are not present in the command path
+- [Warning] if `ebtables`, `ethtool`, `socat`, `tc`, `touch`, `crictl` commands are not present in the command path
-- [warning] if extra arg flags for API server, controller manager, scheduler contains some invalid options
+- [Warning] if extra arg flags for API server, controller manager, scheduler contains some invalid options
-- [warning] if connection to https://API.AdvertiseAddress:API.BindPort goes through proxy
+- [Warning] if connection to https://API.AdvertiseAddress:API.BindPort goes through proxy
-- [warning] if connection to services subnet goes through proxy (only first address checked)
+- [Warning] if connection to services subnet goes through proxy (only first address checked)
-- [warning] if connection to Pods subnet goes through proxy (only first address checked)
+- [Warning] if connection to Pods subnet goes through proxy (only first address checked)
 - If external etcd is provided:
   - [Error] if etcd version is older than the minimum required version
   - [Error] if etcd certificates or keys are specified, but not provided